dillius/lein-less-npm/README.md

 `:user` profile, or if you are on Leiningen 1.x do `lein plugin install less-css-npm 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

 Put `[less-css-npm "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Specify the input LESS file with the project key `:less-in`.
+Specify the output CSS file with the project key `:less-out`.

+To run manually:

     $ lein less-css-npm

+This task will also run automatically hooked into the Leiningen compile task.